 Following the wishes of the school board, the installation team was successful in reroofing the Joseph Kushner Hebrew Academy with no interruptions to classes; staff and students inside the building during construction were pleasantly surprised at how quiet the installation was.

 Schools across America trust the Duro-Last roofing system because it can provide a quick, interruption-free installation, long-term value and is durable and serviceable.

-The failing roof could have been a health threat to the staff and students because of moisture issues.
-The U.S. EPA’s 2010 study, entitled “How Does Indoor Air Quality Impact Student Health and Academic Performance?” says that substandard environmental conditions in schools can cause serious health problems for children.
+A failing roof presents a health threat to the staff and students, mainly due to moisture issues which have been identified to be associated with respiratory problems.
+The U.S. EPA’s 2010 study entitled, “How does Indoor Air Quality Impact Student Health and Academic Performance?”, says that substandard environmental conditions in schools can cause serious health problems for children.
 In addition, it states that IAQ also directly impacts student academic performance.
 The timing of the fix could create major distractions — noise and fumes.
 You need to be able to concentrate to learn.
 That is hard to do if there is a lot of noise or other disrupting activities that are inherent to construction projects.
-The various players in this project — the school administrators, Duro- Last’s representatives and the roofing company — worked together to keep disruptions to a minimum and to make this process as smooth as possible.
+The various players in this project — the school administrators, Duro-Last’s representatives and the roofing company — worked together to keep disruptions to a minimum and to make this process as smooth as possible.